-JUDGMENTHHJ COLERIDGE:
+COLERIDGE J:

-- This time last year I gave judgment in a care case which coincidentally also had defendants whose surname began with an O. The judgment is in the papers at page A21 and following.
-It was dated as I say, almost exactly a year ago, Thursday 15th December 2011.
-That case involved the examination of circumstances surrounding the arrival in this country from Nigeria of a little baby and the extent to which the defendants in the case were complicit in the removal of the child from Nigeria to this country; and also the extent to which they knew that the child they brought into this country was not their own. - 2.
-The case involved a close examination of the activities of a clinic in Port Harcourt, Nigeria and the behaviour of a doctor there called Dr Chinyere.
-The clinic was called The Miracle of God Fertility Clinic and in hindsight a more apt description it would be hard to find for that particular establishment.
-The agreed facts of that case were that the female, I called her had been abid to this country.
-The exection was the extent to which this weather had knowingly gone along with a most extraordinary process administered by this clinic, whereby 'spare' children were handed over to desperate, childless parents for very large sums of money.
+[1] This time last year I gave judgment in a care case which coincidentally also had defendants whose surname began with an O (see A Local Authority v S and Others [2012] EWHC 3764 (Fam), [2013] 2 FLR forthcoming).
+The judgment is in the papers at A21 and following.
+It was dated as I say, almost exactly a year ago, Thursday 15 December 2011.
+That case involved the examination of circumstances surrounding the arrival in this country from Nigeria of a little baby and the extent to which the defendants in the case were complicit in the removal of the child from Nigeria to this country; and also the extent to which they knew that the child they brought into this country was not their own.

+[2] The case involved a close examination of the activities of a clinic in Port Harcourt, Nigeria, and the behaviour of a doctor there called Dr Chinyere.
+The clinic was called The Miracle of God Fertility Clinic and in hindsight a more apt description would be hard to find for that particular establishment.
+The agreed facts of that case were that the female, I called her the mother because it happened to be convenient (but by the time of the hearing no one for a moment was suggesting that the female respondent was indeed the mother of the child) had brought the child to this country.
+The question was the extent to which this mother had knowingly gone along with a most extraordinary process administered by this clinic, whereby 'spare' children were handed over to desperate, childless parents for very large sums of money.